 These are parking fees, not entrance fees.
-There will be no charge for people who walk or bicycle into Vancouver Lake Regional Park.
+There is no charge for people who walk or bicycle into Vancouver Lake Regional Park.

 Under Clark County Code, parking a vehicle without paying the required daily fee or displaying a valid parking pass could result in a $40 fine.

 A 2.5-mile, 12-foot wide paved trail connects Vancouver Lake Regional Park with Frenchman's Bar Regional Park.

 Picnic shelters at Vancouver Lake Regional Park can be reserved from Memorial Day weekend through September 30.
 The start date for shelter reservations is later than at other regional parks because the ground at Vancouver Lake Regional Park tends to remain rather soggy until the end of May.

 There are a number of uncovered picnic areas that are available on a first-come, first-served basis.

 Other portions of the park may be available for weddings and other events on a case-by-case basis with an approved special use reservation.
 Air-inflated “bounce houses” are allowed with approved special use permits, but dunk tanks are not.

 Swimming is allowed at Vancouver Lake Regional Park, but there are no lifeguards on duty.
 Park users swim at their own risk.
 Parents are urged to be vigilant watching children near the water.

 Vancouver Lake periodically has been closed because of cyanobacteria (blue-green algae) bloom.
 Because blue-green algae produces toxins that can be harmful to people and deadly for small pets that drink the water, During blue-green algae blooms, the the lake can be closed to swimming, wading, windsurfing and other uses.